Background

 Please note that range is not necessary for fully electric cars (zero emissions).

-This electric range, along with the year of registration, is used to look up the BiK rate for the calculation - for the 2021/22 tax year the tables look like this:
+This electric range, along with the year of registration, is used to look up the BiK rate for the calculation, but since the 2022-2023 tax year, these rates have been harmonised - the current rates look like this:

 The range is entered into the appropriate area of the P11D Organiser when entering car details or importing vehicle - it is this figure that the software uses for calculations.
 The range needs to be entered as a whole number (no decimals).